 - Volleyballs and nets

 Challenge Course: Jacobs has the best ropes course in all of Mississippi!
 All challenge course activities must be overseen by a trained facilitator.
 Groups are expected to hire their own trained facilitators whose certifications must be approved by the Camp.
 (If you need referrals for trained facilitators, please be in touch with the Camp.)
+The course includes: